|24 Dec 2016||Ilala Lodge Hotel||Victoria Falls, Zimbabwe||3 nights||B&B|

 Zimbabwe has a good road infrastructure, by African standards, although potholed.
 Between major towns, there are frequent road blocks.
 Traffic drives on the left side of the road.

 If you are driving yourself around Zimbabwe, be sure to check on fuel availability in advance.
 If you are covering long distances within the country, ensure you carry extra fuel in 5 or 10lt metal containers in case of emergency.
 Fuel is generally available, but supply can fluctuate.
 Fuel is only available for cash.

-A brimmed hat and sunglasses are a good idea year round.
-Long sleeved shirts and long trousers will also guard against the scourching sun rays.
+A brimmed hat and sunglasses are a good idea year-round.
+Long-sleeved shirts and long trousers will also guard against the scorching sun rays.
 It is recommended you wear light shoes, especially if your itinerary entails a lot of walking.

 For safaris, please remember to wear appropriate clothing and shoes.
 Earth colour clothes, such as browns, greens and tans are advisable.

 Zimbabwe's native cuisine is based on sadza, a cooked porridge made from ground maize which is normally be accompanied by some tasty relish, perhaps made of meat and tomatoes, or dried fish.
 Safari camps will often prepare sadza if requested, and it is almost always available in small restaurants in the towns.

 Camps, hotels and lodges that cater to overseas typically serve a variety international fare, and the quality of food prepared in the most remote bush camps is usually excellent.

 If you are driving yourself around and plan to cook, then get most of your supplies in main towns.
 There are a number of South African shopping chains operating in Zimbabwe which will generally have all that you will need.